 - Women have lower concentrations of dehydrogenase, the enzyme that metabolizes alcohol before it passes into the bloodstream.
 Therefore, a woman’s body processes alcohol comparatively slower than a man’s body does.

 - Variations in hormonal levels prior to menstruation can cause women to become intoxicated faster.
 This is especially evident during the days just before the commencement of the period.
 Women who regularly take estrogen-added medications like birth control pills often experience extended effects of intoxication since the medication slows down the rate at which the body is able to eliminate the alcohol content.

 - The content of body fat is directly related to the rate of absorption and metabolizing of alcohol.
 Women have a higher concentration of body fat than men do.
 Since fat does not absorb alcohol, the entire alcohol content remains in a highly concentrated form in the bloodstream.
 Consequently, women experience alcohol-induced intoxication faster.

 Although women face different dangers from alcohol abuse than men do, one factor extends hope for recovery.
 Women are far likelier to seek treatment and maintain abstinence than men.
-Treatment in an addiction treatment center can help with detox if necessary, and help you leave alcohol abuse in the past.
+Treatment in a person with substance use disorderion treatment center can help with detox if necessary, and help you leave alcohol abuse in the past.